josh-thomas/finalProjectCSC450/README.md

 ## FirebaseDatabase to UITableViewController
 --------------------------------------------
-> I used all of these sources for the same reason.
-Each one does it a different way.
-I hacked together different parts of each one depending on what I needed it to do.
-I also would use them to troubleshoot problems that may have come up while I was programming.

 * https://www.youtube.com/watch?v=RMudKhNY0sI
 * https://stackoverflow.com/questions/25935848/ios-myviewcontroller-does-not-conform-to-protocol-uitableviewdatasource
-      >This was an error I was continually getting from my code.
-Consulted stackoverflow to help solve
 * https://stackoverflow.com/questions/26442414/libcabi-dylib-terminating-with-uncaught-exception-of-type-nsexception-lldb
 * https://forums.developer.apple.com/message/263629#263629
-      >This was my starting point in where I began my journey in implementing this feature
 * https://www.youtube.com/watch?v=tv5c1mZttVE
 * https://www.youtube.com/watch?v=ZOxsdVyFNhk
 * https://stackoverflow.com/questions/44499210/ios-display-firebase-data-in-tableview
-      > Help Me find one of my error
 * https://stackoverflow.com/questions/44499210/ios-display-firebase-data-in-tableview
-      > Thad help walk me through the logic of how the firebase should connect to the UITableViewController and then send the info to the screen.
-Also some good resources I could look at for example code.
-Also shared with me his project and how he implemented this feature

 * Thaddeus Hunt

 ## Chat Room (ChatViewController)
 ---------------------------------
-      > I used this one the most, was full tutorial on how to make a chat room

 * https://learnappmaking.com/pass-data-view-controllers-swift-how-to/
-      > Consulted these on how to enable more functionality of the JSQMessagesViewController class
 * https://github.com/jessesquires/JSQMessagesViewController/issues/1104
 * https://github.com/jessesquires/JSQMessagesViewController/issues/300
-      >Was not able to implement this code
 * https://github.com/eggswift/ESTabBarController
-      > I consulted the Pusher application primarily for the Twitter Feed
 * https://github.com/pusher/chatkit-swift